 Once you’ve finished the steps in Starting a Tournament, you’re ready to go!
 This page outlines what you would do for each round during the tournament.
 After the tournament, proceed to Finishing a Tournament.

-This is all done from an admin interface (i.e., by the tab director or adjudication core member).
-In the admin interface, tournament-wide pages (feedback, standings, and break) are at the top of the left-hand menu, while round-specific pages (check-ins, draw, display, motions, and results) are in dropdown’s organised by each round;s abbreviation.
+This is all done from the admin area (i.e., by the tab director or adjudication core member).
+In the admin area, tournament-wide pages (feedback, standings, and break) are at the top of the left-hand menu, while round-specific pages (availability, draw, display, motions, and results) are in dropdown’s organised by each round’s abbreviation.

 The basic workflow for each round is:

-- Check-in the teams, adjudicators, and venues present
+Mark the teams, adjudicators, and venues present as available

 Set availability.
 For each round, you need to set the venue, team and adjudicator availability.
 If any of those are not marked as available they will not be used within the draw; so this feature is mostly useful for when adjudicators or venues are only available for certain rounds.